 Keep in mind, at this point, I’ve been trying to reach out to Olivia for 7 weeks, and I haven’t been able to get a response from her.
-Which is a pain, especially when it comes to an important purchase which can easily be time-sensitive.
+This is a pain, especially when it comes to an important purchase that can easily be time-sensitive.

 So on July 23rd, I decided to head over to her website (TheClearCut.co), and try to get her in live chat.
 Fortunately, I was able to, and I introduced myself again and asked her if we could schedule another appointment.

 Heck, I actually downloaded the conversation from the live chat:

 About an hour after that conversation, I received this email:

 My jaw literally dropped when I received that last email.

 Let’s begin with my background report.
 I have never even been pulled over for a speeding ticket in my life, let alone been arrested for anything.
 If a background report were to be run on me, it would turn up completely clean.
 For reference, I live in a luxury apartment building in Manhattan that ran a background check and didn’t find anything alarming.
 On my fiance’s end, she’s only been in the country for a few years, to begin with, and she’s never been in trouble with the law.

 So then I think, could it be that Olivia thinks I’m not a serious client?
 Well, it can’t be that, especially since I initiated a conversation on payment options in person, and let her know that I can write her out a check for the full price on the spot if I see a diamond that I love.